-During the last twelve months, Members of this PPB have been working on a Scrutiny Topic Group which has considered how and to what extent any jobs being created in the borough are accessible to local people.
+During the last twelve months, Members of the ELS and C PPB have worked on a Scrutiny Topic Group which has considered how and to what extent any jobs being created in the Borough are accessible to local people.
 Within the context of this work, Members have evaluated the employment, learning and skills services provided by the Council, identifying the opportunities and challenges the Council faces in delivering these services, whilst taking into account the non-statutory nature of the these services.

-The report acknowledges the positive work that the Council undertakes to support residents into training and or employment, but recognises that employees from outside the borough commute to take up higher paid job opportunities provided by Halton businesses.
+The report acknowledges the positive work that the Council undertakes to support residents into training and or employment, but recognises that employees from outside the Borough commute to take up higher paid job opportunities provided by Halton businesses.
 The report considers actions already being taken and further actions that could be implemented which would increase the number of residents accessing these jobs in the future.